LuckyVirus1432/CodeAlpha_Basic_Network_Sniffer/README.md

 |*| Code Alpha Internship Task 1

-[ Note ] => There are two files and requires the sudo/root or Administrative permission to sniff packets over the internet.
+[ Note ] => There are two files and both requires the sudo/root or Administrative permission to sniff packets over the internet.
-          (1)
 [*] Network Packet Sniffing Tool in Python :-
   [1] First We are Unpacking the Ethernet Frame:
     - As we know the data flows in the form of packets through an interface/medium.
     - This packet is known as Ethernet Frame which we are about to sniff from network.
     - Ethernet Frame contains MAC address of the Devices

 	* Ethernet Frame structure:
         sync    receiver    sender      type    payload(ip/arp frame + padding)     crc 8byte    6byte       6byte       2byte           46-1500byte                 4byte

 - In the above frame sync & crc are not important for humans but receiver sender type & payload has some juicy information which will be used by human. receiver => the device MAC which is going to receive the packet sent by the sender sender => the device MAC which is sending data to the receiver. type => Type of the protocol used in the frame (IPv4, IPv6 or ARP)